-Brink Lindsey is vice president for policy at the Niskanen Center.
-His current research focuses on policy responses to slow growth and high inequality.
+Brink Lindsey is a vice president at the Niskanen Center, where his research focuses on policy responses to slow growth and high inequality.
 He has written on a wide range of topics, including trade policy, globalization, American social and cultural history, and the nature of human capital.

-Prior to joining Niskanen, Lindsey worked for many years at the Cato Institute, most recently as vice president for research.
-From 2010 to 2012 Lindsey was a senior scholar in research and policy at the Ewing Marion Kauffman Foundation.
+Prior to joining Niskanen, Lindsey has vice president for research at the Cato Institute.
+From 2010 to 2012, he was a senior scholar in research and policy at the Ewing Marion Kauffman Foundation.

 Lindsey is the coauthor (with Steven Teles) of the book The Captured Economy: How the Powerful Enrich Themselves, Slow Down Growth, and Increase Inequality (Oxford University Press).
 His previous books include Human Capitalism: How Economic Growth Has Made Us Smarter—And More Unequal; The Age of Abundance: How Prosperity Transformed America’s Politics and Culture; Against the Dead Hand: The Uncertain Struggle for Global Capitalism; and, with Daniel Ikenson, Antidumping Exposed: The Devilish Details of Unfair Trade Law.
 He has also edited two ebooks – Reviving Economic Growth and Understanding the Growth Slowdown.
 In addition, his writings have been published widely in major media outlets.

 Lindsey earned an A.B. from Princeton University and a J.D. from Harvard Law School.